 Putting the pieces together

-Today, Crocs has many of the qualities that make up a great stock; but no stock is truly perfect.
+Today, Crocs has some of the qualities that make up a great stock, but no stock is truly perfect.
 Digging deeper can help you uncover the answers you need to make a great buy -- or to stay away from a stock that's going nowhere.

 Tired of watching your stocks creep up year after year at a glacial pace?
 Motley Fool co-founder David Gardner, founder of the world's No. 1 growth-stock newsletter, has developed a unique strategy for uncovering truly wealth-changing stock picks.
 And he wants to share it, along with a few of his favorite growth-stock superstars, with you!
 It's a special 100% free report called "6 Picks for Ultimate Growth."
 So stop settling for index-hugging gains, and click here for instant access to a whole new game plan of stock picks to help power your portfolio.